Reynouts/AoC19/README.md

             signal = g.send(signal)     # runs generator where it left of with signal variable as input
         try:
             for g in gs:
                 next(g)                 # runs to next yield which should wait for input.
 If it's not reaching this yield, generator throws StopIteration except StopIteration:
             break
     m = max(m, signal)
 print(m)
 ```

-In the Intcode computer, there is a yield statement, which

 I had a hard time reading and understanding the story for part 2, I think more
 examples would help to know what needed to be done.
 Fortunately I was not the only